What to Know about Game Drives Before You Go on Safari

 What should I bring on a game drive?

-However, most travelers like to have a pair of binoculars for viewing smaller or more distant wildlife.
+Most travelers like to have a pair of binoculars for viewing smaller or more distant wildlife.
 Consider bringing a camera or cell phone for recording some of the wildlife you see.
 Dress appropriately for the weather and bring extra sunblock if you will be spending more than two hours in an open vehicle.
+You can find a more complete guide on what to wear and bring in our article about packing for safari.

-What steps are taken to protect the land and wildlife from game drive vehicles?
+What steps are taken to protect the land and wildlife?

 Game drives take place predominantly on designated tracks to avoid damage to plant life, and most national parks prohibit off-road driving.
 On some private reserves, drivers may go off these tracks in search of wildlife.
 If a game drive needs to go off-road, the guide will search for areas with more resilient soil and avoid going over the same area twice to minimize impacts.